kbalog/uis-dat630-fall2016/assignment-3/README.md

   2. Perform a baseline retrieval using the BM25 retrieval model (default setting in Elasticsearch) and evaluate its performance.
     - Search only in the content field.
     - Return the top 100 documents for each query and measure Mean Average Precision (MAP).
-    - For the first 25 queries (for which you have the relevance assessments), you should get a MAP score around 0.3.
+    - You should get a MAP score around 0.05 (perhaps a bit lower, like 0.048).
   3. Implement the Mixture of Language Models (MLM) approach with two fields (title and content).
     - For each query, obtain the top 200 documents using the default BM25 model, then re-rank these documents by computing the MLM score for each (and then return the top 100).
     - Find the field weights, smoothing method, and smoothing parameter that yield the best performance.
-    - You need to reach a min.
-MAP score of [TBD] (on the first 25 queries) in order to pass this assignment.
+    - You need to reach a **MAP score of minimum 0.07** in order to pass this assignment.
-    - Submit your best ranking on kaggle.
     - The best performing team (each team member) will get 5 bonus points at the final exam.
+There will be no live leaderboard for this assignment.
   4. Write a report.
     - Present a results table with Mean Average Precision scores for baseline BM25 and you MLM models.
     - Explain how did you choose the LM field weights and smoothing configuration.